Sports Analytics

 QUALIFICATIONS

-- Currently enrolled at the University of Pennsylvania
+- Currently enrolled at the University of Pennsylvania.
+University of Pennsylvania graduate and undergraduate students are encouraged to apply.

 - Interest in sports analytics and intellectual curiosity to examine sports analytics at a research level